 You should not visit a recycling centre if any of the following applies to you:

 If you are in self-isolation, have Covid-19 symptoms, or if you have been in recent contact with someone else with symptoms, you must not visit our recycling centres under any circumstances.

-The new social distancing guidelines mean we have to make changes to the sites, and this is especially challenging at our smaller part-time centres (Bergh Apton, Docking, Snetterton, Wells-next-the-sea and Wereham), therefore these will be the last to re-open.
+We have now opened all twenty of our recycling centres with social distancing guidelines in place.
+This means we have had to make changes and this is especially challenging at our smaller part-time recycling centres (Bergh Apton, Docking, Snetterton, Wells-next-the-sea and Wereham).

-The fourteen recycling centres that have re-opened are below.
+The twenty recycling centres that have re-opened are below.

 There is no pedestrian access to our Mile Cross Recycling Centre.
 However, if you have no alternative option of visiting our recycling centre, please contact our customer service centre on 0344 800 8020 or email us at email@example.com to make a special arrangement.

 We have made changes so we can maintain social distancing on our sites.
 This is for your own safety and the safety of our staff.

 Reuse shops are open at the following recycling centres only:

 When visiting reuse shops please take the following steps: